WarriorRevival/arbiter.js/README.md

 The Bingle arbiter was created by cirroskais & unexp.
 It is designed to be used with almost any revival backend.

-It comes preloaded with some LUA scripts made by kinery and skul (d9mz / oa6z).
+It comes preloaded with some LUA scripts made by kinery and skul (d9mz / oa6z), and more scripts have been added too.

 You may have to replace/modify these scripts when implementing for your own projects.